cyanzhong/docs.taio.app/docs/faq.md

 We are working on it, please stay tuned.

-## Why widgets are not interactive?
+## Why aren't widgets interactive?

 Due to system limitations, all third-party apps in iOS 14 are not interactive.